Home Made Compost is possible in crowded, urban tropical cities like Singapore.

 It is possible to grow edibles without using commercial fertilizers.

-A small pleasurable plot of organic edibles, grown in (hopefully) nutrients dense soil now, but it was an empty corner where people abandoned plants and discarded pots.
+A small pleasurable plot of edibles, grown in nutrients dense compost by recycling waste, and shared freely with neighbors now.
+It was an empty corner where people abandoned plants and discarded pots, changed for the better.

 Gardening has become my voice for sharing ideas to promote recycling in our communities and how every household can play a part to protect our environment.
 This is also a good way to teach the younger generation how to grow food from “own-made” super charged soil! 🙂